cortex-lab/phy/design/merge-propositions.md

 ## 4. User-visible workflow

 When a valid `curation.json` contains merges, phy creates a persistent **Merge Propositions** view with no row action buttons.
-Each row displays its ordered unit IDs compactly: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
+Each row begins with its `P` display label and shows its ordered unit IDs compactly: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
 A supplied `new_unit_id` is appended as `⇒ new_unit_id`.
 The row tooltip provides the key, full ordered IDs, status, reference, and any invalid/stale reason; the dock status